miekg/lboverlay/README.md

 * TTL=1; UNHEALTHY
 * TTL=2; HEALTHY

+Any other TTL values mean the record will be ignored.

 The name of the SRV record is set to ".", but this is only to detect such a request.
 Potentially this could be signed (TSIG, or RRSIG record) to prevent spoofing of these updates.